wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 Now if you refresh the HTML page, you should see "ENNNNGG" in the console after half a second.

-Let's try something to demonstate 1 interesting thing about timers.
+Let's try something to demonstrate 1 interesting thing about timers.

 Modify the code like so 👇